jos3duardo/domino-php/README.md

 ```

 #### Fourth
 Open this navigator in this URL [localhost:8000](http://localhost:8000/)
+or access this [link](http://134.122.23.255/domino/ "Click and access now") to see the project online.

 #### Fifth
 Enter the names of the players and start